The Art and Voyage of Naming a Film Production House

 - Who is my primary customers?

-To point out, a company focused on lighthearted comedies might want a fun, bespoke name, although a firm producing serious documentaries might opt for something more dignified.
+For instance, a company focused on lighthearted comedies might want a fun, quirky name, while a firm producing serious documentaries might opt for something more dignified.

 2. Brainstorm Ideas